Take your pick from these incredible public lands throughout the area, each offering a distinct outdoor adventure.

 Bureau of Land Management (BLM) Lands

 Discover a little peace and quiet—and great adventures—in the isolated public lands of Western Colorado, overseen by the Bureau of Land Management.
+For an easy breakdown of all BLM managed lands surrounding Grand Junction, use this easy to follow guide.
 Here, you’ll find miles of trail systems for mountain biking, ATV riding, hiking and horseback riding though the desert landscape, as well as secluded campsites for overnight stays.

 For a backcountry adventure off the grid, venture out into the canyon country of the two National Conservation Areas (NCAs) located just outside Grand Junction.
 These NCAs are part of the BLM's National Conservations Lands and they simply are not to be missed!
 Go on a whitewater rafting or kayaking trip through Escalante Canyon, scout out a primitive camping spot in Dominguez Canyon, or kick up some dirt on a spectacular singletrack trail in McInnis Canyon.